swmannepalli/MicrosoftFabric-CI-CD/configuration/start.md

 > [!TIP]
 > If you already have Git installed, ensure it's version 2.25 or later for optimal compatibility with Microsoft Fabric git integration.

-## 📝 Exercise 2: Access Microsoft Fabric Portal
+## 📝 Exercise 2: Install Fabric CLI

-> **Goal:** Log into Microsoft Fabric with workshop credentials.

-### Navigate to Microsoft Fabric
-Visit the Microsoft Fabric website at [https://fabric.microsoft.com/](https://fabric.microsoft.com/).

-### Enter Your Password and Sign In
-Input your password in the designated field and click the `Sign In` button.
+Follow instructions from this link -- https://learn.microsoft.com/en-us/rest/api/fabric/articles/fabric-command-line-interface#get-the-cli

 ## 📝 Exercise 3: Get the Workshop Code